-Individual tree removal may be considered in specific locations to reduce the production of firebrands and spotting during wildland fires and reduce risks to public safety The IPMP allows for 50 to 100 hazard trees to be removed per year.
-The VMP would allow up to 50 additional trees to be limbed or removed entirely per year for fire hazard reduction.
-For example, scattered live trees (<10 inches DBH) or SOD-killed trees may be removed at ridgetop locations that are vegetated mainly by grass or chaparral.
+Individual tree removal may be considered in specific locations to reduce the production of firebrands and spotting during wildland fires and thus reduce risks to public safety.
+Non-native trees may be removed if they compromise the integrity of a native tree.
+The IPMP allows for 50 to 100 hazard trees to be removed per year.
+The VMP would allow up to 50 additional <a href="https://hazard\trees.org/linearing-to-the-native-trees.org/linearing-to-the-native-trees.org/linearing-to-the-native-trees.org/linearing-trees.org/li them likely to fail in whole or in part within an area of higher human residence time (e.g., parking lots, trailheads) and are generally greater than 10 inches DBH.
+For example, scattered live trees (<(>10 inches DBH) or SOD-killed trees may be removed at ridgetop locations that are vegetated mainly with grass or chaparral.
 The removal and disposal of these trees would be conducted as previously described.
 In some instances, trees may be left in place as a habitat feature until its use by a native species is complete (e.g., wait to fell a tree with a known raptor nest until fledglings have left the nest).
+Midpen will adhere to local regulations regarding heritage, significant, or protected trees.